OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-14.md

 ## Matthew 14:5

-Although Herod wanted to put him to death, he feared the crowd, because they regarded John as a prophet.
+Herod wanted to put John to death, but he feared the people, because they regarded John as a prophet.

 ---

 ## Matthew 14:6

-But when Herod’s birthday came, the daughter of Herodias danced before them and pleased Herod,
+But when Herod’s birthday came, the daughter of Herodias danced before the guests and pleased Herod so much

 ## Matthew 14:7

-so much that he promised with an oath to give her whatever she asked.
+that he promised with an oath to give her whatever she asked.

 ## Matthew 14:8

-And after being prompted by her mother, she said,
-“Give me the head of John the Baptist here on a platter.”
+Prompted by her mother, she said, “Give me here on a platter the head of John the Baptist.”

 ## Matthew 14:9

-Although he was grieved, the king commanded it to be given because of his oaths and his dinner guests.
+The king was distressed, but because of his oaths and his dinner guests, he commanded it to be given.

 ## Matthew 14:10